 Monero is a decentralized, open-source cryptocurrency, which was established in 2014.
 This digital currency is widely known as the most popular ‘privacy-coin’.

 What does it do?

-Monero provides its users with a means to efficiently transfer value, through the use of privacy centric digital coins under the ticker ‘XMR’.
-Its development, and launch, was widely due to deficiencies in privacy on the Bitcoin network.
+Monero provides its users with a means to efficiently transfer value, through the use of privacy-centric digital coins under the ticker ‘XMR’.
+Its development, and launch, were widely due to deficiencies in privacy on the Bitcoin network.

-Unlike various rivals, privacy features on the Monero blockchain are inherent, and cannot be turned off – Every transactions is as private as the one before it.
+Unlike various rivals, privacy features on the Monero blockchain are inherent, and cannot be turned off – Every transaction is as private as the one before it.